News from Mt.Evans Meyer-Womble Observatory

 Astronomy at the University of Denver has been active since 1880, in the pursuit of research, teaching and community outreach.
 For more information concerning DU Observatories, astronomy classes and research, visit my HOME PAGE or EMAIL: rstencel @ du.edu -- Prof. Stencel, Director, University of Denver Observatories, Denver University, Denver CO 80208 USA.

-This website sponsored by the William Marlar Foundation.
+This website sponsored in part by the William Marlar Foundation.

 The summer of 1996 witnessed completion of the new 2,100 square foot Meyer- Womble Observatory, atop Mt.Evans, superceding the previous telescope and, until late 2000, the highest observatory on earth.
 The aerodynamically shaped building includes the new Meyer Binocular telescope, a dual 0.7 meter R-C system, designed with seeing accomodation for thermal and airflow effects, plus the use of adaptive optics.
 First light was achieved 16 August 1997, with views of the moon, Jupiter, M13, Vega and M57.
 How sweet it is!